jennylee719/exercise3/README.md

 ```

 Now here is the code.
 Write the url of the articles you want to collect.
 I included the dates and the query in mine.
 Since NAVER updates its page frequently, it is important to be able to find and select the elements you want to scrape.
+In this code, I scrapped the title, link, press name, date of publication, and description of the article.
+One thing to note here is that I made sure to scrape data in a chronological order by setting up the url query search in a way that woul collect news from 05-07 - 05-09

 #main_pack > section > div > div.group_news > ul > li

 ```